bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 Development
 -----------

 BokehJS's source code is located in the :bokeh-tree:`bokehjs` directory in Bokeh's monorepo repository.
-All further instructions and shell commands assume that ``bokehjs/`` is the current directory.
+All further instructions and shell commands assume that ``bokehjs/`` is your current directory.

 Some guidelines to adhere to when working on BokehJS: